Skip to main content

 • Have fun learning and making new friends!

 We are committed to fostering a safe, positive, and responsive environment that is free of discrimination, violence, and bullying.
 With this in mind, NHMU has instituted a Bullying Prevention Policy.
 If camp staff becomes aware of a situation where camp expectations are not being met, affected parties will be spoken with to resolve difficulties.
 If tensions still persist, parents will be brought in and steps will be taken to ensure a quality experience is upheld.
 If things do not improve, the Camp Director has the authority to remove a child from camp, without a refund.
+If a camper hits or otherwise hurts another camper or staff, they will be removed the camp session, without a refund.
 Before returning for another camp, parents and their camper are required to meet with the Camp Director to review behavior expectations.

 Check the expiration date on your Museum Membership card.
-You can also contact our Membership Team at 801-585-9054 or .
+You can also contact our Membership Team at 801-585-9054 or membership@nhmu.utah.edu.

 In many cases, camp tuition can be used as a childcare tax credit.
 For your reference, the Museum’s tax ID number is 87-6000525.

-If you need to transfer your child out of one camp session and into a different camp session, you may do so (if there is space available) until three weeks before the original camp date/time.
-Please register your child for the desired camp and then email the Camp Director at .
+If you need to transfer your child out of one camp session and into a different camp session, you may do so (if there is space available) until two weeks before the original camp date/time.
+Please register your child for the desired camp and then email the Camp Director at programs@nhmu.utah.edu.
 Let us know your camper's name and what camp you need to withdraw them from.
-A refund, less a $15 transfer fee, will be credited to your credit card for the original camp.
+A refund, less a $20 transfer fee, will be credited to your credit card for the original camp.

-For our 2023 season, kindergarten sessions will cap at 10 kids and 2 staff; first through sixth grade sessions will cap at 16 kids and 2-3 staff.
+For our 2024 season, kindergarten sessions will cap at 10 kids and 2 staff; first grade sessions will cap at 16 kids with 2-3 staff; second through eighth grade sessions will cap between 15 and 18, depending on the session, and will have at least 3 staff.

 Further questions?